A Level Biology Revision Notes

 Adaptations to photosynthesis

-Introduction Photosynthesis means the production of food using light energy.
-This process takes place in plants and some other organisms such as Algae and cyanobacteria.
+By Sohaib Asghar Introduction to Adaptations to photosynthesis Photosynthesis means the production of food using light energy.
+This process takes place in plants and some other organisms, such as Algae and cyanobacteria.
 These organisms are called phototrophs.
-They utilize water and carbon dioxide and make sugars and starches.
-Oxygen is released as a byproduct, and then other organisms such as humans use …
+They utilise water and carbon dioxide and make sugars and starches.
+Oxygen is released as a byproduct, and …

 Read article →